diafygi/byoFS/README.md

       //insert a widget for "myapp" into "mydiv" byoFS("myapp", "#mydiv", function(fs){

-        //when a datastore is connected, write "Hello World!" to "myfile" fs.write("myfile", "Hello World!", function(pxhr){
+        //when a datastore is connected, write "Hello World!" to the private "myfile" fs.write("myfile", "Hello World!", function(pxhr){

           //when the file is written, read the contents back